alienlebarge/alienlebarge.github.com/_drafts/2015-01-21-bullet-journal-and-sketchnotes-variations.md

     - ... until the end of the week (every week, I start a new page.)
 - Page 4: If I have a meetings on day 1, I put in a blank page on wich I will sketch.

 Think of a normal bullet journal in which are inserted sketchnotes.
-It means, I do a normal bullet journal and when I'm at a meeting a put in a blank page on wich I will sketch.
+It means, I do a normal bullet journal and when I’m at a meeting a put in a blank page on which I will sketch.

 It is simple ! no ?